-- Medieval literature
+- Medieval literature and medievalism

-- Shakespeare and Renaissance Drama
+- Shakespeare and Renaissance

-- Romantic and Victorian literature
+- Theatre Romantic and Victorian literatures

 - Popular genres

-- Australian literature and drama
+- Australian literature, theatre and culture

 - Histories and theories of reading